tferrari92/automate-all-the-things/README.md

 # **PIPELINES**

-## Terraform Backend Deployment Pipeline
+## EKS Deployment Pipeline

+EXPLICAR COMO FUNCIONA LO DE DEPOY BACKEND, MOVER EL STATE, Y DEPLOYAR EKS.
+EXPLICAR LO QUE HACE ESTE PIPELINE

 Before deploying our whole infrastructure, we will create an Amazon S3 Bucket and DynamoDB table on AWS with Terraform.
 These two resources will allow us to store our terraform state remotely and lock it.<br/>